Juantantan/MandelbrotExplorer/Readme.md

 monitor.
 Please do refer to all 3rd party open source offerings for yourself, as links may cease to work and what little knowledge provided on the subject of parallel computing is very limited.
 The subject is huge and this code is offered only to help people to get started withoiut too much fuss.
-If that first step works, people are encouraged to experiment and improve upon or alter the code as they see fit.
+If that first step works, people are encouraged to experiment and improve upon the code as they see fit.

-'main.cpp' is a standard C++ file and 'mandel.cl' is an OpenCL kernel format file, which can be modified by the user using a standard text editor to alter fractal appearance and complexity.
-The kernel performs parallel, recursive iterations of a Mandelbrot algorithm.
-The kernel is written to the Grpahics hardware at compilation and returns complete fractal RGBA pixel image maps at each rendition at runtime: on program start and at each click event (zoom in / zoom out) performed by the user using the SDL2 libraries referred to.
+'main.cpp' is a standard C++ file and 'mandel.cl' is an OpenCL kernel format file, which can be modified by the user using a standard text editor to alter rendering speed, fractal appearance and complexity.
+The kernel performs parallel, recursive iterations of the Mandelbrot algorithm.
+The kernel is written to the Grpahics hardware at compilation and returns complete fractal RGBA pixel image maps at each rendition at runtime: on program start and at each mouse-click event (zoom in / zoom out) performed by the user using the SDL2 library referred to.

 NB: The kernel ('mandel.cl') has a lot of room for improvement and is by no means the most efficient code to perform recursive mandelbrot algorithm pixel colouring functions to produce image maps.
+In particular, the colour banding and belnding is very clunky and slow.
 The same goes for the interactive navigation code in SDL2.
 The centering and zoom maths is very basic, probably overly complicated and inefficient.
 Any mathematician who is interested is encouraged to improve upon it.
 I would love to see it improved upon and extended.
-What the software does provide is a tried and tested base from which fractal exploration can be done without having to worry about setting up an environment and writing all the bolier-plate code from scratch.
+What the software does provide is a tried and tested base from which mandelbrot exploration can be done without having to worry about setting up an environment and writing all the bolier-plate code from scratch.
 It took me months to get the first basic OpenCL utilised version working many years ago and hopefully the code and info here can help people avoid some of the hassle of going through that 'just to get started'.